The U-M plans to:

 - support interdisciplinary data-related research initiatives and foster new methodological approaches to big data;

 - provide new educational opportunities for students pursuing careers in data science;

 - expand U-M’s research computing capacity; and

 - strengthen data management, storage, analytics, and training resources.

-The Data Science Initiative brings together the newly created Michigan Institute for Data Science (MIDAS), the Center for Statistical Consultation and Research (CSCAR) and Advanced Research Computing – Technology Services (ARC-TS) to provide a coordinated and comprehensive home for data science as part of Advanced Research Computing (ARC) at the University.
+The Data Science Initiative brings together the newly created Michigan Institute for Data Science (MIDAS), Consulting for Statistics, Computing and Analytics Research (CSCAR) and Advanced Research Computing – Technology Services (ARC-TS) to provide a coordinated and comprehensive home for data science as part of Advanced Research Computing (ARC) at the University.

 - MIDAS will build an interdisciplinary core faculty of 40 data scientists, and lead programs in Data Science Challenges, Data Science Education and Training, and Industry Engagement.

 - CSCAR will expand its scope of consulting services to include data science support to faculty, staff and students across the University as well as the Data Science Challenge Initiatives Program.